-Oakland Voices is a 6-9 month program led by the Maynard Institute for Journalism Education that trains Oakland residents to tell the stories of their neighborhoods.
+Oakland Voices is a journalism training program led by the Maynard Institute for Journalism Education that trains Oakland residents to tell the stories of their neighborhoods.
 Residents receive training in digital media storytelling – writing blogs and online pieces, taking photos, shooting video, and using social media to discuss issues that matter most in their communities.

 Our correspondents also learn journalism ethics and editorial decision-making, interview basics, and story craft.
 They use those tools to report on a wide range of issues highlighting the triumphs and challenges of life in Oakland, including community heroes and heroines, health and wealth inequities, and efforts to curb violence.

-Due to the COVID-19 pandemic, we have delayed the start of our next cohort until October 2020 and are focusing on engaging our program alumni.
+Due to the COVID-19 pandemic, we have delayed the start of our next until 2021 and are focusing on engaging our program alumni and community partners.

 Oakland Voices Alumni